fh-tech/algodat_ue4_graph-search/README.md

 1) clone this project
 2) mvn install
-3) jar can be found in "graphsearch-cli/target/dijkstra"
+3) jar for the CLI program can be found in "graphsearch-cli/target/*.jar"
+   - jar for Spring Frontend can be found in "graphsearch-server/target/*.jar" -- server runs on localhost:8080
-3) java -jar dijkstra <absolute path to input file>
+3) cli can be used like: `java -jar dijkstra <absolute path to input file>`
     * if it was a valid input file you will be asked to enter a station you want to start from and a station you want to reach
     * if the station to, from both exist the shortest path will be searched and displayed
     * after that you will be asked to enter to and from again